HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The data in this chapter took 121 SQL queries to produce, totaling over 10K lines of SQL including 3K lines of JavaScript functions within the SQL.
 This makes it the largest chapter in the Web Almanac's history.

 A lot of engineering work went into making this scale of analysis feasible.
-Like last year, we put all CSS code through a [CSS parser](https://github.com/reworkcss/css), and stored the [Abstract Syntax Trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for all style sheets in the corpus, resulting in a whopping 10 TB of data.
+Like last year, we put all CSS code through a [CSS parser](https://github.com/reworkcss/css), and stored the [Abstract Syntax Trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for all stylesheets in the corpus, resulting in a whopping 10 TB of data.
 This year, we also developed a [library of helpers](https://github.com/leaverou/rework-utils) that operate on this AST, and a [selector parser](https://projects.verou.me/parsel)—both of which were also released as separate open source projects.
 Most metrics involved [JavaScript](https://github.com/LeaVerou/css-almanac/tree/master/js) to collect data from a single AST, and [SQL](https://github.com/HTTPArchive/almanac.httparchive.org/tree/main/sql/2020/01_CSS) to aggregate this data over the entire corpus.
 Curious how your own CSS does against our metrics?
 We made an [online playground](https://projects.verou.me/css-almanac/playground) where you can try them out on your own sites.

 For certain metrics, looking at the CSS AST was not enough.
 We wanted to look at [SCSS](https://sass-lang.com/) wherever it was provided via sourcemaps as it shows us what developers need from CSS that is not yet possible, whereas studying CSS shows us what developers currently use that is.
 For that, we had to use a *custom metric*—JavaScript code that runs in the crawler when it visits a given page.
 We could not use a proper SCSS parser as that could slow down the crawl too much, so we had to resort to [regular expressions](https://github.com/LeaVerou/css-almanac/blob/master/runtime/sass.js) (*oh, the horror!*).
 Despite the crude approach, we got [a plethora of insights](#sass)!

-{# TODO (Authors): it may be obvious to most people who use it (I don't) but is it worth commenting on difference between SCSS and Sass?
-They are used interchangeably in some places but differentiated in others, so think worth covering here. #}

 Custom metrics were also used for part of the [custom properties analysis](#custom-properties).
-While we can get a lot of information about custom property usage from the style sheets alone, we cannot build a dependency graph without being able to look at the DOM tree for context, as custom properties are inherited.
-Looking at the computed style of the DOM nodes also gives us information like what kinds of elements each property is applied to, and which of them are [registered](https://developer.mozilla.org/en-US/docs/Web/API/CSS/RegisterProperty)—information that we also cannot get from the style sheets.
+While we can get a lot of information about custom property usage from the stylesheets alone, we cannot build a dependency graph without being able to look at the DOM tree for context, as custom properties are inherited.
+Looking at the computed style of the DOM nodes also gives us information like what kinds of elements each property is applied to, and which of them are [registered](https://developer.mozilla.org/en-US/docs/Web/API/CSS/RegisterProperty)—information that we also cannot get from the stylesheets.

-We crawl our pages in both desktop and mobile mode but for a lot of the data they give similar results so, unless otherwise noted, stats presented in this chapter refer to the set of mobile pages.
+<p class="note">We crawl our pages in both desktop and mobile mode but for a lot of the data they give similar results so, unless otherwise noted, stats presented in this chapter refer to the set of mobile pages.</p>

 ## Usage